 UNC Charlotte students who wish to receive accommodations for a disability should submit documentation from their current health care provider using the Disability Documentation Form.
 Most disabilities will require you to submit our 2-page documentation form, completed by your treating provider.
 Some disabilities may require additional information.
 Documentation for learning disabilities will require that you submit your most recent full-scale psycho-educational evalution for our review.

 Be sure to include your UNC Charlotte student ID number on the documentation form or at the top of your psycho-educational evaluation.
 Not including your UNC Charlotte student ID number on your documentation can delay the review process.

 Once the information is received in the Office of Disability Services, a DS counselor reviews the documentation and determines eligibility.
 A determination letter is sent to the student via his or her UNC Charlotte email, which outlines the student's eligibility status and the next steps in the process.

-If eligible for accommodations, the student can schedule a registration appointment with a DS counselor.
+If eligible for accommodations, the student should schedule a registration appointment with a DS counselor.
 During the registration appointment, the DS counselor addresses the functional impact of their disability, the student’s rights and responsibilities, and the University grievance process.
 The student and DS counselor identify reasonable and appropriate accommodations to mediate the impact of the disability, and this remains a collaborative process throughout the student's time at UNC Charlotte.
 The counselor introduces the student to the DS Portal and gives the student access to use the Portal.
 Registration with our office is not complete until the student meets with a DS counselor.
 For more information about accommodations, visit the Accommodations page.